ttsiodras/HexSpeak/README.md

          "def" "ebb" "eff" "fab" "fad" "fed" "fee"]

     (get (get-words-per-length "abcdef") 4)
-    ["abbe" "abed" "aced" "babe" "bade" "bead" "beef" "cafe" "caff" "ceca" "cede" "dace" "dded" "dead" "deaf" "deed" "face" "fade" "faff" "feed"]
+    ==> ["abbe" "abed" "aced" "babe" "bade" "bead" "beef" "cafe" "caff" "ceca" "cede" "dace" "dded" "dead" "deaf" "deed" "face" "fade" "faff" "feed"]

-OK, we have the candidates... time to assemble them!
+OK, we have the candidates... time to assemble them recursively!

 ## Step 2: Assemble the candidates

-Python:
+Python: (* to avoid using a global counter, I just mutate the first element of a list.
+In the initial version of the code, I was adding the phrases to this list so the caller of `solve` could print them - but this benchmark just counts them: *)

     def solve_recursive_count(words, currentLen, used, targetLength, cnt):
         for i in xrange(1, targetLength - currentLen + 1):